top of page

 Ward 3 is built by the people who live here.
 By listening, sharing ideas, and working together, we can strengthen our neighbourhood and build a future we’re proud of.

-Respect is earned by listening, understanding, and acting responsibly
+Respect is earned by listening, understanding, and acting responsibly.

 About

-Andrew
+Andrew Davis

 I grew up on these streets.
 From Applewood, Penny Lane, Tanglewood, to Ashgrove and Brookhaven.
 Today, I live on Brier Park, where I once biked these roads as a child and played in these parks with friends.
 Now, I watch my own children doing the same.